 interview was all good...but this school is very unreliable...they e-mailed me telling me i needed classes, when i really didn't...they called me up 3 mths after my interview, only to tell me that I needed another interview..."we must of lost ur app or sumpin"

-Students said the most difficult question asked at LECOM School of Pharmacy at Lake Erie discussed various scenarios such as handling toxic medication doses, resolving conflicts, identifying major pharmacy problems, and describing personal attributes like leadership abilities.
-Some responses also indicated questions related to patient care contributions, personal strengths and weaknesses, and experiences with conflicts in academic or group settings, with no specific mention of an MMI format or nondisclosure agreement.
+Students said most difficult question asked at LECOM School of Pharmacy at Lake Erie discussed various scenarios such as handling toxic medication doses, resolving conflicts, identifying pharmacy issues, demonstrating leadership abilities, and addressing personal strengths and weaknesses.
+Some responses hinted at an MMI format, potentially involving a nondisclosure agreement, while others highlighted common interview questions related to pharmacy practice and personal experiences.

 Describe a time someone was displeased with you and what did you do?